-When it comes to taking supplements, it's essential to be aware of the potential interactions between different vitamins, minerals, and other nutritional supplements.
-While some combinations of supplements can work together to enhance the functioning of the body, others can interfere with each other and cause adverse reactions.
+When it comes to taking supplements, it is essential to be aware of the potential interactions between them.
+Iron, calcium, zinc, magnesium, and vitamin B-12 are just a few of the supplements that can interact with each other.
 For instance, calcium can compete for absorption with other minerals, such as iron, zinc, and magnesium.
-Therefore, it's best to space out these supplements if you take them individually.
+Therefore, it is best to space out these supplements if taken individually.

 Iron supplements are usually recommended for people with iron-deficiency anemia, cancer, and certain gastrointestinal disorders, as well as pregnant women.
 It is also important to be aware of the interactions between supplements and medications.
 Studies have revealed that taking certain supplements at the same time as antidepressants or anti-anxiety drugs can have side effects.
 Additionally, some ingredients in certain supplements can alter laboratory tests or have negative effects during surgery.

 When taking a calcium supplement and an iron supplement at the same time, it is essential to note that this will cause a decrease in calcium absorption in the intestine.
 Men and postmenopausal women should avoid supplementing with this mineral unless their doctor says otherwise.
 If any negative side effects occur when taking any type of supplement or combination of supplements, it is important to stop using the supplement and consult a healthcare provider.
 The DV (daily value) is the percentage of a nutrient that a supplement or serving of food adds to the average daily diet for all ages.
 Some research suggests that oral contraceptives may increase levels of melatonin, thus increasing the effects and possible adverse effects of melatonin supplements.
 When taking more than one supplement at a time, it is essential to be aware of which vitamins should not be taken together.